henryliuser/studio1/studio1.md

 -controls

 _**Polish**_
--chain damage text pops with each chain (Use Separate Tween EZ) -italicize character when moving
+-add bob and slight rot to platforms when u land on them (celeste) -chain damage text pops with each chain (Use Separate Tween EZ) -italicize character when moving
 -floating damage text (scale in and out)